keyboardmedicNL/clipbot/readme.md

 ```
 4. create a streamers.txt file in the config folder and add every streamer you want to poll on a new line, alternativly add the url to a txt file that contains the list to poll
 5. input the correct data and launch the script clipbot.py
-* leave optional entries blank if you do not intent to use them but do include them otherwise the script will throw an error
+* leave optional entries blank if you do not intent to use them but do include them otherwise the script will throw an error for example "webhooklogurl":""

 Optionally a dockerfile is included wich can be used to build a docker image or use the one on my repository with the following code